Arnab-31/Raffle-Bliss/Readme.md

 ### Create User - (POST) /signup

-Use - Create a user account
+Use - Create a user account.
-Protection - None
+Protection - None.
-Constraints - Email needs to be unique for every user
+Constraints - Email needs to be unique for every user.

 Request Body